 - Oracle recommends that you install your Linux operating system with the default software packages (RPMs), unless you specifically intend to perform a minimal installation, and follow the directions for performing such an installation to ensure that you have all required packages for Oracle software. - Oracle recommends that you do not customize RPMs during a default operating system installation.
 A default installation includes most required packages, and helps you to limit manual checks of package dependencies. - If you did not perform a default Linux installation, you intend to use LDAP, and you want to use the scripts odisrvreg, oidca, or schemasync, then install the Korn shell RPM for your Linux distribution. - You must install the packages (or later versions) listed in the following table.
-Also, ensure that the list of RPMs and all the prerequisites for these RPMs are installed. - If you are using Oracle Unbreakable Enterprise Kernel, then all required kernel packages are installed as part of the Oracle Unbreakable Enterprise Kernel installation. - For Orace Linux 6 the Oracle Validated RPM has been replaced by the Oracle RDBMS Server 11gR2 Pre-install RPM.
-See the "Completing a Minimal Linux Installation" section in Oracle Database Installation Guide.
+Also, ensure that the list of RPMs and all the prerequisites for these RPMs are installed. - The following or later version of packages for Oracle Linux 4 and Red Hat Enterprise Linux 4 should be installed: